Bomb found at philanthropist George Soros' suburban home

 Federal investigators were reviewing surveillance video to determine whether the package had been sent through the mail or delivered some other way, officials said, adding it was also not clear if the parcel was addressed to Soros.

-A security officer at the compound about 50 miles (80 kilometers) north of Manhattan became suspicious of the package Monday afternoon and placed it in a nearby wooded area before alerting the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives, authorities said.
+A security officer at the compound about 50 miles (80 kilometers) north of Manhattan became suspicious of the package Monday afternoon and placed it in a wooded area before alerting the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives, authorities said.
 Agents came out and safely detonated the device, which a federal law enforcement official said contained explosive powder.

 "It was not a hoax device," said the official, who spoke to The Associated Press on condition of anonymity because he was not authorized to discuss the investigation.